atomone-hub/govgen-proposals/001_ATONE_DISTRIBUTION.md

 > well as unbonded ATOM, the resulting ATONE balance will come from the
 > contribution of each part as already discussed.

+> [!NOTE]
+> Vesting accounts will be turned into normal accounts.
+All vesting tokens will
+> be available immediately in AtomOne.

 The following table is also provided for a quick recap:

 |                     |  DNV      | YES | ABSTAIN | NO |    NWV    |